basementstudio/scrollytelling/README.md

 ## Why

 At [basement](https://basement.studio/), we've built a bunch of websites that use scroll animations.
 Over the years, we faced some issues that required solutions that we copy-pased throughout different project.
-While preparing his talk for the React Miami Conference, [JB](https://twitter.com/julianbenegas8) decided to build a library to share how we build these with the world.
+We decided to build a library to share how we build these with the world.

 **Challenges we faced**